The Cost of Misposition

 A client reaches out.
 They want better delivery, fewer failures, more predictability.
 A Developer Advocate is contracted.
 Same starting point — but how the role is positioned makes all the difference.

 The Advocate is assigned to a team like a contractor.
 "Help the team.
 Improve things where possible."
-They report through existing hierarchy.
-Just another resource.
+They are treated like extra capacity instead of a clearly sponsored support role.

 Act 2: Early Weeks